Six easy ways to save energy this summer

 Summer is a great time to focus on your boiler as it isn’t being used for heating quite as much as in winter.
 We still rely on our boilers throughout the summer for hot water, even if we don’t use them for heating the home, so it’s important that they are kept in tip-top condition the whole year through.

-Check the pressure on your boiler is correct and ensure you get it serviced every 12 months.
+Check the pressure on your boiler is correct and ensure you get boiler cover, with a service every 12 months.

-If you’ve had your boiler for a while, think about whether it’s time to upgrade to a new energy efficient one.
+If you’ve had your boiler for a while, think about whether it’s time to upgrade to a new boiler.
 This would not only give you piece of mind for when the colder weather sets in but could save you around £205 a year on your energy bills 3.

 5. Understand what you spend your energy on